sreeragiyer/sudoku-ai-solver/readme.md

 # Computing the difficulty level of a Sudoku puzzle

 - A more difficult Sudoku will be one that takes a human more time to solve.
-Determining dif- ficulty of Sudoku puzzles can be done by counting the number of times different inference tech- niques have been used.
+Determining difficulty of Sudoku puzzles can be done by counting the number of times different inference tech- niques have been used.
 Simpler problems will require lesser number of techniques to be used, and can be solved by a human by smart guesswork.
 More difficult problems will involve using tech- niques like XY-Chains, AIC, etc. (Reference for various techniques that can be used in Sudoku: